DisCoTec/discotec.github.io/2020/coordination.md

 Service-oriented computing

-- *Event-based Non-intrusive Customization of Multi-tenant SaaS Using Microservices* by Espen Tønnessen Nordli, Phu HNguyen, Franck Chauvel and Hui Song
+- *Event-based Non-intrusive Customization of Multi-tenant SaaS Using Microservices* by Espen Tønnessen Nordli, Phu H. Nguyen, Franck Chauvel and Hui Song
 - *Quality of Service ranking by quantifying partial compliance of requirements* by Agustín Eloy Martinez Suñé and Carlos Gustavo Lopez Pombo